SoneeJohn/SJPowerAssertions/README.md

 - It is more readable.
 - Makes it easier and more straightforward to use Power Assertions.
-- It is just simply an awesome way in creating power assertions.
+- It is just simply an awesome way for creating power assertions.

 ## Usage